-Our stories, our knowledge, our perspectives, Our Truths need to be shared and we are sharing all of those in books.
-From personal stories and children's books to self-help books and poetry, Black Women are writing more books than ever before but sadly, many of those books exist only on laptops and in personal notebooks.
+Our stories, our knowledge, our perspectives, Our Truths need to be shared.
+Black Women are writing more books than ever before but sadly, many of those books exist only on laptops and in personal notebooks.
 A recent survey revealed that 79% of the publishing industry self-report as white.
-That means that when you look at authors, agents, and publishers, most don’t look like us.
-That leaves a huge gap in the industry…and that’s where we come in.
+That means that when you look at authors, agents, and publishers, most haven't had the same experiences that Black women across this country experience daily and therefore may not understand the nuances of our unique intersectionality.

 FREQUENTLY ASKED QUESTIONS